ravelox/pimidi/README.md

 	Default is 'raveloxmidi'.
 remote.connect
-	Name of remote service to connect to. client.name
+	Name of remote service to connect to.
+	The value can be one of two formats:
+		To connect to a Bonjour-advertised service, use the format: remote.connect = service
+		To connect directly to a server/port, use the format: remote.connect = [address]:port
+			A port number must be specified if making a direct connection. client.name
 	Name to use when connecting to remote service.
 If not defined, service.name will be used. network.socket_timeout